 Why you must act now to support your managers — during COVID-19 and beyond

 The passage of the past few months has fundamentally reframed how we understand work — and what it means to be productive while working apart.

-Yet managers globally do not feel that their organisation understands how the pandemic has impacted their productivity.
+Yet managers globally do not feel that their organization understands how the pandemic has impacted their productivity.
 Caught between the needs of team members, senior management and their personal lives, they are feeling overburdened and undersupported.

-But managers are the crucial link between your organisation and your people, and your people are your most critical drivers of success.
+But managers are the crucial link between your organization and your people, and your people are your most critical drivers of success.
 Managers that don’t feel trusted, supported and psychologically safe will not be able to effectively support and lead your employees.